 On February 28 at the Vilnius University Rector’s Aula, the Baltic-American Freedom Foundation, in conjunction with the U.S. Embassy in Vilnius and Lithuanian-American Business Council, announced the winners of the Second Lithuanian-American Innovation Awards.
 The winners and the guests of the ceremony were addressed by H.E.
 Anne Hall, Ambassador of the U.S. to Lithuania, Mr. Linas Linkevicius, Minister of Foreign Affairs of Lithuania, Mr. Virginijus Sinkevicius, Minister of Economy of Lithuania, and Ms. Danguole Altman, Member of the BAFF Board of Directors.
 The first prize of €10,000 was awarded to the company “Vittamed” for Prof. Ragauskas’s invention of the non-invasive head pressure meter, and the second prize of €5,000 was awarded to the company “Deeper” for the first smart portable fish finder.

-Winners of the first Lithuanian-American Innovation Award were honored at a ceremony March 1 in Vilnius.
-Presenters were U.S. Ambassador to Lithuania Anne Hall; Eric Stewart, President of the American-Lithuanian Business Council, and Laura Lyons on behalf of the BAFF Board of Directors.
+Winners of the first Lithuanian-American Innovation Award were honored at a ceremony on March 1 in Vilnius.
+Presenters were U.S. Ambassador to Lithuania, Anne Hall, Eric Stewart, President of the American-Lithuanian Business Council, and Laura Lyons, on behalf of the BAFF Board of Directors.
 Milda Darguzaite, Chief of Staff of the Government of Lithuania also addressed the winners.